xxxMEMESCOEPxxx/Macara-Online-Chat/README.md

 Please read the GPL 3 license.

 Please read the help section in the client program before you continue to use this program.
+If you have any further questions, contact me at andrewmaney05@gmail.com

 Thank you,